http-server-rs/http-server/README.md

 ## Contributing

 Every contribution to this project is welcome.
-Feel free to open a pull request, an issue or just by starting this project.
+Feel free to open a pull request or an issue.
+Just by using this project you're helping it grow.
+Thank you!

 ## License